Corpse Party: Critical reception

-Although the series has received mixed to positive reviews as a whole, it is regarded as a "cult favorite" in Japan with a dedicated fan following.
-Famitsu gave Corpse Party: Blood Drive a score of 29/40.
+The first game's 3DS version received "generally favourable" reviews according to the review aggregator Metacritic.
+Other releases received "mixed or average" reviews.

 Adaptations

 The video game series has been adapted into four manga series: Corpse Party: Blood Covered, published by Square Enix; Corpse Party: Musume and Corpse Party: Book of Shadows, published by Media Factory; and Corpse Party: Another Child, published by Mag Garden.
 The manga series has sold over 1 million copies, as of May 2015.

 One original video animation (OVA), Corpse Party: Missing Footage, was released on August 2, 2012.
 Another OVA consisting of four episodes titled Corpse Party: Tortured Souls, was released on July 24, 2013, and later licensed by Section23 Films.

-A movie adaptation was also made, which was released on August 1, 2015, while a film adaptation of Corpse Party: Book of Shadows was released on June 30, 2016.
+A live action movie adaptation was also made, which was released on August 1, 2015, while a film adaptation of Corpse Party: Book of Shadows was released on June 30, 2016.

-China ban

-On June 12, 2015, the Chinese Ministry of Culture listed Corpse Party among 38 anime and manga titles banned in Mainland China.